-By, or on behalf of, a charity or for charitable purposes

-• To enable participation in. or support of, sporting, athletic or cultural activities.
+- By, or on behalf of, a charity or for charitable purposes - To enable participation in. or support of, sporting, athletic or cultural activities.

-Charities and community groups should contact us on 01892 550 034 or email licensing@tunbridgewells.gov.uk to seek further clarification.
+Charities and community groups should contact us via email licensing@sevenoaks.gov.uk to seek further clarification.